swan-of-bodom/vimix-solidity/README.md

 `Plug '0xhyoga/vimix-solidity'`

-and enable ftplugin on .vimrc
+and put this in your .vimrc:

 `filetype plugin on`

 ## Configuration

-In project folder make sure to install prettier solidity plugin and to create a solhint.json file
+In Solidity project folder make sure to install prettier solidity plugin and to create a solhint.json file

 `npm install --save-dev prettier prettier-plugin-solidity`